BryanElcorrobarrutia/Image-Processing-Functions/README.md

 We represent grayscale/RGB images as 2D/3D arrays from NumPy and utilize the many mathematical functions that NumPy provides to manipulate the images.

-Code is well documented for purpose of learning.
+Code is well documented for the purpose of learning.